 If you’re unhappy with the cost of your monthly Internet access bill, you may want to try some of these options for free Internet access.
 By taking advantage of companies that offer free access to the Net, you might be able to save hundreds of dollars each year.

-Check out these options for free Internet access and see if one or more of them might help you save money on Internet costs.
+Check out these options to get free Internet and see if one or more of them might help you save money on Internet costs.

-FreedomPop carries one of the most generous plans for free Internet access.
+FreedomPop carries one of the most generous plans to access the Internet for free.
 Here’s how it works.
 They send you a small wireless router access point.
 You carry the device with you and turn on the device when you need Internet access wherever you are, browsing as long as you need to.

 They ask for a deposit on the device, but as long as you return the device within a year you get a full refund.
 If you decide to keep using FreedomPop you keep the device and they keep the deposit as payment for the device.

-FreedomPop allows you 500MB of free data each month with their free plan.
-This should cover the needs of most light users, however, if you need more data you may want to switch to one of their other plans, such as the 2GB plan which costs just $20 a month.
+FreedomPop allows you 500MB of FREE data each month with their free plan.
+This should cover the needs of most light users, however, if you need more data you may want to switch to one of their other plans, such as the 2GB plan which costs just $19.99 per month.
 Even though the other options at FreedomPop aren’t free, they may cost you less money than your current Internet service plan does.

 NetZero limits its free Internet access to 10 hours a month, so this option will work best for light users as well.
 NetZero has a “no obligation” policy, which means you don’t have to sign a contract to use their services.
 They do feature other monthly plans that carry a monthly fee if you’re interested in more available Internet access.